vewe7/niri-dotfiles/README.md

-personal backup for my niri dotfiles until i come up with a better solution
+Backup for my niri dotfiles :)